lammps/lammps/doc/src/Tools.rst

 compilation settings for project.
-Choosing this configuration will activate building the `lammps-gui.exe` executable in addition to LAMMPS through importing package selection from the ``windows.cmake`` preset file and enabling building the LAMMPS GUI and disabling building with MPI.
+Choosing this configuration will activate building the `lammps-gui.exe` executable in addition to LAMMPS through importing package selection from the ``windows.cmake`` preset file and enabling building the LAMMPS-GUI and disabling building with MPI.
 When requesting an installation from the `Build` menu in Visual Studio, it will create a compressed ``LAMMPS-Win10-amd64.zip`` zip file with the executables and required dependent .dll files.
 This zip file can be uncompressed and ``lammps-gui.exe`` run directly from there.
-The uncompressed folder can be added to the ``PATH`` environment and LAMMPS and LAMMPS GUI can be launched from anywhere from the command line.
+The uncompressed folder can be added to the ``PATH`` environment and LAMMPS and LAMMPS-GUI can be launched from anywhere from the command line.

 **MinGW64 Cross-compiler**